JhnBrunelle/RayTracer/README.md

 ![](/output.png)

-This is my Ray Tracer, implemented in Java.
-This was created as a learning tool, to grasp a better understanding of RayTracing, ImagePlanes, Phong's reflection model, Anti-aliasing and other aspects of 3D Modeling/Rendering.
-The RayTracer currently features accurate lighting, texture support, and anti-aliasing, and is able to output the ImagePlane of a 3D scene to a png file.
+This was created as a learning tool, to better grasp an understanding of RayTracing, ImagePlanes, Phong's reflection model, anti-aliasing and other aspects of 3D Modeling/Rendering.
+The RayTracer currently features accurate lighting, texture support,anti-aliasing, and is able to output the ImagePlane of a 3D scene to a png file.

 ## Dependencies